miguelmarco/libhomfly/README.md

 ### Input format

-Links are represented by a string with numbers separated by spaces as follows:
+Links are represented by a string with numbers separated by spaces as follows

-1. how many strings,
+* how many strings,
- 2.for each string, how many crossings, then
+ * for each string, how many crossings, then
- 3. for each crossing, the cross name, then 1 if over, -1 if under
+   * for each crossing, the cross name, then 1 if over, -1 if under
-4. for each crossing, the name of the crossing and 1 if right, -1 if left.
+* for each crossing, the name of the crossing and 1 if right, -1 if left.

 The spacing and placement of returns don't matter.
 Integers only.
 If there are n crossings, they must be named 0..n-1.